Hassan1520/real-estate-management-odoo19/README.md

 Real State is a production-oriented Odoo 19 module for managing real-estate properties, owners, buildings, tags, history tracking, and related sales workflows.
 It is designed as a practical, open-source example of a clean custom module structure for ERP teams and developers.

 ## Why this project exists
-This repository demonstrates how to build a maintainable Odoo custom module using modern conventions: clear model design, secure access control, workflow logic, XML views, reporting, and automated tests.
+This repository demonstrates how to build a maintainable Odoo custom module using modern conventions: clear model design, secure access control, workflow logic, XML views, reporting

 ## Features
 - Property lifecycle management through draft, pending, sold, and closed states